What Is Intranet?

 Complexity for Users

-Intranets can grow to such lengths as to make it quite difficult for the rookie user to navigate them.
+Intranets can grow to such lengths as to make it quite difficult for the novice user to navigate them.
 A bad intranet design can also contribute to user frustration and disengagement.
 In such cases, an onboarding process for new users will be of great help.

-Management
+Complex Management

 Behind every great intranet is a great intranet management strategy.